Brilliantcrank/airbag-industries/_posts/2016-03-28-months-ago-zeldman-suggested-that-i-forgo-single-word-titles-and-practice-better-seo-hes-right-at-first-the-one-word-titles-thing-was-fun-but-over-tim.md

 ---
 title: Months ago Zeldman suggested that I forgo single word titles and practice better SEO.
 He's right.
-At first, the one word titles thing was fun, but ove
+At first, the one word titles thing was fun, but over time, it became one more barrier to publishing.
+Textism, I did what I could.
 id: 5984
 date: Mon, 28 Mar 2016 22:26:43 +0000
 ---